Silicosis Lawsuits Under Investigation for Countertop Workers

 - What Does This Cost?

-- It costs nothing to contact us or to speak to one of the attorneys we work with.
-Plus, if you end up filing a lawsuit, you will only pay if you win your case – and this money will come directly from your settlement or jury award.
+- It costs nothing to get in touch or speak with one of the attorneys we work with.
+Plus, if you end up filing a lawsuit, you will only pay if they win your case – and the attorneys’ payment will come directly from your settlement or jury award.

-If you worked with kitchen and bathroom quartz countertops and were diagnosed with silicosis, you may have an opportunity sue for medical expenses and other damages.
+If you worked with kitchen and bathroom quartz countertops and were diagnosed with any of the following diseases within the past five years or experienced breathing problems requiring medical treatment, you may have an opportunity to sue for medical expenses and other damages:

 Silicosis and Quartz Countertops: What’s the Link?